David L. Lopez

-Life
+Early life

-Lopez was born on January 16, 1809, into a religiously observant Sephardi Jewish family of Portuguese descent.
-The Lopez family were shomer Shabbat, belonging to the traditionalist factor of Kahal Kadosh Beth Elohim.
-Lopez was one of twelve siblings.
-David Lopez Sr. (1750–1812) died two years after his son was born.
-Lopez Jr. was raised by his mother, Priscilla Moses Lopez (1775–1866), as well as by his siblings and enslaved African-Americans owned by the Lopez family.
-Legally, Lopez became a slave owner at age 2, because his father's will "bequeath[ed] in Manner aforesaid My Negro Boy Named Mathew (the Child of Nancy) and also two Union Bank Shares..."
-Lopez's paternal half-uncle was Aaron Lopez, a wealthy merchant, slave trader, and philanthropist in Rhode Island.
+Lopez was born on January 16, 1809, in Charleston, South Carolina, into a religiously observant Sephardi Jewish family of Portuguese descent.
+His father, David Lopez Sr. (1750–1812), died when David Jr. was two, leaving his mother, Priscilla Moses Lopez (1775–1866), along with older siblings and household slaves, to raise him.
+His father's will bequeathed him an enslaved boy named Mathew and two Union Bank shares, making him a slave owner from age two.
+His paternal half-uncle was Aaron Lopez, a wealthy merchant and philanthropist in Rhode Island.